syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs5" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs5/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs5/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs5" %}
+{% endif %}

 ### Editing an occurrence from a series

-To dynamically edit a particular occurrence from an event series and display it on the initial load of Scheduler, the edited occurrence needs to be added as a new event to the dataSource collection, with an additional [`recurrenceID`](https://ej2.syncfusion.com/documentation/api/schedule/field/#recurrenceid) field defined to it.
-The [`recurrenceID`](https://ej2.syncfusion.com/documentation/api/schedule/field/#recurrenceid) field of edited occurrence usually maps the ID value of the parent event.
+To edit a particular occurrence from an event series and display it on the initial load of the Scheduler, add the edited occurrence as a new event to the dataSource collection.
+Include an additional [`recurrenceID`](../api/schedule/field/#recurrenceid) field that maps to the ID value of the parent event.

-In this example, a recurring instance that displays on the date 30th Jan 2018 is edited with different timings.
-Therefore, this particular date is excluded from the parent recurring event that repeats from 28th January 2018 to 4th February 2018.
-This can be done by adding the [`recurrenceException`](https://ej2.syncfusion.com/documentation/api/schedule/field/#recurrenceexception) field with the excluded date value on the parent event.
-Also, the edited occurrence event which is created as a new event should carry the [`recurrenceID`](https://ej2.syncfusion.com/documentation/api/schedule/field/#recurrenceid) field pointing to the parent event's [`Id`](https://ej2.syncfusion.com/documentation/api/schedule/field/#id) value.
+In this example, a recurrent instance that appears on the 30th of January 2018 is changed with alternative timings.
+As a result, this date is removed from the parent repeating event, which runs from January 28th to February 4th, 2018.
+This can be accomplished by populating the [`recurrenceException`](../api/schedule/field/#recurrenceexception) column on the parent event with the excluded date value.
+Also, the edited occurrence event, which is created as a new event, should have a[`recurrenceID`](../api/schedule/field/#recurrenceid) field that points to the parent event's [`Id`](../api/schedule/field/#id) value.

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}